CanonicalLtd/maas-docs/en/intro-concepts.md

 'Ready'.

-Commissioning enables MAAS to build a detailed inventory of RAM, CPU, storage, NICs and accelerators like GPUs itemised and usable as constraints for machine selection.
+Commissioning enables MAAS to build a detailed inventory of RAM, CPU, storage, NICs and accelerators like GPUs.
+These are itemised and usable as constraints for machine selection.

 If commissioning is unsuccessful, the status becomes 'Failed commissioning'.